-French press is the easiest and quickest way of brewing coffee, but still, not many of us can actually say we are an expert on French press coffee.
+French press is the easiest and quickest way of brewing coffee, but still, most people end up with a muddy cup of French Press coffee.
 Why?
-Because you may be using this simple device in the wrong way.
-It’s essential to have a good understanding of the French press if you plan on making the most out of your coffee brewing experience.
+Because they are using this simple device in the wrong way.

 The most common reason for a muddy or grainy cup of French Press is using pre-ground coffee beans or choosing the wrong grind size.
 Another reason might be that you are not giving enough steeping to your French Press.